Planning a trip to the capital city of Spain? Here’s everything you need to know before visiting Madrid for the first time!

 If you get milk in your coffee, some cafes will ask if you want your milk ‘caliente’ (hot), ‘templada’ (warm), or ‘fria’ (cold).

 It’s easy to find vegetarian and vegan food in Madrid

 If you don’t eat meat and it’s your first time to Madrid, then don’t worry because there are TONS of vegetarian and vegan food available.

 While most Spanish tapas contain meat, you’ll find many restaurants that serve meat-free dishes.

-Our favorite place to eat in Barcelona is Honest Greens.
+Our favorite place to eat in Madrid is Honest Greens.
 They do have meat items on their menu, but they also offer plenty of vegetarian meals that are organic, unprocessed and free of artificial preservatives, additives or refined sugars.
 (Plus everything was super affordable).